 Keeping copies of your letters to and from DSHS and HCA/HBE may help if there are problems with your benefits.

-Will getting assistance make me ineligible for lawful permanent resident (green card) status in the future?
+Will getting assistance make me ineligible to get lawful permanent resident (green card) status in the future? +

 Maybe.
 Some immigrants must show when they apply for green card status that they are not going to rely on government assistance for financial support.
 This is called the public charge test.
 It only applies to certain immigrants.
 These include:

 persons applying for a green card through a visa petition filed by a family member

 some persons applying for a green card through a visa petition filed by an employer

 It does not apply to refugees, asylees, or other humanitarian entrants.

 If you are not lawfully present, you probably are not eligible for any benefits that would affect your ability to get a green card in the future.

 To learn more about current public charge rules, read Public Charge: What You Need to Know.